-Let’s look at an applied example.
-Data pipelines make it possible for data to flow from separate applications and platforms such as Facebook Ads, Google Analytics and Shopify.
-If a customer experience analyst is trying to make sense of these data points to understand the effectiveness of an ad, they need a data pipeline to manage the transfer and normalization of data from these disparate sources into a data warehouse such as Snowflake.
+For example, a company’s marketing and commerce stack might include separate platforms such as Facebook Ads, Google Analytics and Shopify.
+If a customer experience analyst wants to make sense of these data points to understand the effectiveness of an ad, they need a data pipeline to manage the transfer and normalization of data from these disparate sources into a data warehouse such as Snowflake.

-Additionally, data pipelines can also feed data from a data warehouse or data lake into operational systems, such as a customer experience processing system like Qualtrics (although that is beyond the scope of what we are discussing here).
+Additionally, data pipelines can feed data from a data warehouse or data lake into operational systems, such as a customer experience processing system like Qualtrics.

-Many companies are modernizing their data infrastructure by adopting a suite of cloud-native tools called the modern data stack.
-Automated data pipelines are a key component of the modern data stack and enable businesses to embrace new data sources and improve business intelligence.
+Many companies are modernizing their data infrastructure by adopting cloud-native tools.
+Automated data pipelines are a key component of this modern data stack and enable businesses to embrace new data sources and improve business intelligence.